About the Whole Grain-Rich Requirement

 Child care providers serving a meal or multiple meals in a day that include the grain component need to make sure that at least one of the grains served that day is whole grain-rich and indicate them as such in HX to receive the maximum reimbursement.

-Not all meals require the grain component, such as a snack where two other components, or breakfast if the grain component is replaced with a meat/alternate.
+Not all meals require the grain component, such as a snack with two other components, or breakfast if the grain component is replaced with a meat/alternate.
 If the grain component is served, there must be a least one meal that day in which the grain was whole grain-rich.
 If one or more grain components are served, but none of them are marked as whole grain-rich, the meal with the lowest reimbursement that included grains will be disallowed (i.e. snacks will be disallowed before breakfast, breakfast will be disallowed before lunch and dinner).

 Sponsor Policy Q.008 controls this edit check.
 This preference can be set to disallow, warn, or ignore.
 The edit check will only evaluate meals if this preference is set to disallow or warn.